 Even in fine weather, the level of the Rhone can rise in only a few minutes.
 Please stay on the banks for your own safety.

 River cruises and pleasure boating

 CNR builds infrastructures for river tourism (landing piers, mooring points, marinas and berths).
-More than 1,800 pleasure boats and about thirty river cruise liners cross the locks of the Rhone every year.
+On average, between 4,000 and 5,500 boats pass through the locks of the Rhone every year.

 Caution !
 The facilities intended for navigation must not be used as leisure areas.